sdsc-ordes/technical-presentation/src/presentations/part-1/includes/1-foundation/move-semantics.md

 in functions.

 ::: incremental
-  - It is fixed in size.
+  - It is fixed in size (from start and OS dependant).

   - Stack grows and shrinks, it follows **function calls**.
     Each function has its own stack frame for all its local variables.